gfaraj/super-bot/README.md

 ## Starting the bot

 The root of this repository contains the bot service.
-You can run it with the following command:
+You can run it with the following commands:

 ```
+npm install
 npm run start
 ```